Nasim Niknafs

 Biography

-At the university level, Niknafs has taught courses and graduate seminars such as “Moral Economy of Death in Music, Education, and Pedagogy,” “Politics of Sound and Music Making,” “Multimodal Approaches to Music Teaching and Learning,” “Music and Contemporary Politics,” “Cultural Perspectives in Music Education,” “Advanced Topics in Research in Music Education,” and “(Un)Popular Music Education.”
-Niknafs is on the editorial boards of International Journal of Music Education (IJME), Journal of Music Teacher Education (JMTE), Action, Criticism, and Theory for Music Education (ACT), and Canadian Music Educator (CME).
-She is also a steering committee member of the Mayday Group, and the International Society for Sociology of Music Education (ISSME).
+The recipient of Faculty of Music, University of Toronto Teaching Excellence Award (2019), Niknafs has taught courses and graduate seminars such as “Moral Economy of Death in Music, Education, and Pedagogy,” “Politics of Sound and Music Making,” “Multimodal Approaches to Music Teaching and Learning,” “Music and Contemporary Politics,” “Cultural Perspectives in Music Education,” “Advanced Topics in Research in Music Education,” and “(Un)Popular Music Education.”
+Niknafs is on the editorial boards of Philosophy of Music Education Review (PMER), International Journal of Music Education (IJME), Journal of Music Teacher Education (JMTE), Action, Criticism, and Theory for Music Education (ACT), and Canadian Music Educator (CME).
+She is also a steering committee member of the Mayday Group.
 Niknafs holds degrees from Northwestern University, New York University, Kingston University, London, and University of Art, Tehran.